-All policies are reviewed by senior managers and signed off by the Board, following (where appropriate) thorough consultation with all relevant stakeholders.
+All policies are reviewed by senior managers and signed off by our trust board, following (where appropriate) thorough consultation with all relevant stakeholders.
 Policies are reviewed on a rolling basis in response to longevity, statutory or regulatory change and academy feedback.